openPMD/openPMD-api/docs/source/details/backendconfig.rst

 This reflects the fact that certain backend-specific parameters may refer to the whole Series (such as storage engines and their parameters) and others refer to actual datasets (such as compression).
 Dataset-specific configurations are (currently) only available during dataset creation, but not when reading datasets.

+Additionally, some backends may provide different implementations to the ``Series::flush()`` and ``Attributable::flushSeries()`` calls.
+JSON/TOML strings may be passed to these calls as optional parameters.

-A JSON/TOML configuration may either be specified as an inline string that can be parsed as a JSON/TOML object, or  alternatively as a path to a JSON/TOML-formatted text file (only in the constructor of ``openPMD::Series``):
+A JSON/TOML configuration may either be specified as an inline string that can be parsed as a JSON/TOML object, or  alternatively as a path to a JSON/TOML-formatted text file (only in the constructor of ``openPMD::Series``, all other API calls that accept a JSON/TOML specification require in-line datasets):

 * File paths are distinguished by prepending them with an at-sign ``@``.
   JSON and TOML are then distinguished by the filename extension ``.json`` or ``.toml``.